 What the published evidence actually shows

-The strongest published case for periodised carbohydrate intake comes from the “train low, compete high” research pioneered by Burke, Hawley, and the Australian Institute of Sport.
+The strongest published case for periodised carbohydrate intake comes from the “train low, compete high” literature pioneered by Burke, Hawley, and the AIS group.
+The principle: training in a glycogen-depleted state amplifies the cellular signalling cascade (AMPK, PGC-1α) that drives mitochondrial biogenesis and fat oxidation Burke 2018.
+The compromise: training quality and duration drop in the depleted state.

 “Training with reduced carbohydrate availability augments the molecular and cellular signalling associated with endurance training adaptations.
 Whether these molecular changes translate into improved performance depends on the population, the protocol, and the dependent variable measured.”